algesten/str0m/README.md

 chose "Proceed to str0m.test (unsafe)".
 For Safari, you can similarly chose to "Visit website" despite the warning.

-4. Click "Cam" and/or "Mic" followed by "Rtc" ("Data" is pending SCTP being completed).
+4. Click "Cam" and/or "Mic" followed by "Rtc".
 And hopefully you will see something like this in the log:

 ```
 Dec 18 11:33:06.850  INFO str0m: MediaData(MediaData { mid: Mid(0), pt: Pt(104), time: MediaTime(3099135646, 90000), len: 1464 })